CloudLabs-MOC/mslearn-azure-developer/instructions/azure-events-messages/03-service-bus-send-receive.md

 ## Lab Objectives
 In this lab, you will perform:

+## Exercise 3: Implement Messaging with Azure Event Hubs and Azure Service Bus Using .NET
 * Task 1: Create Azure Event Hubs resources
 * Task 2: Create an Azure Service Bus namespace and queue
 * Task 3: Assign a role to your Microsoft Entra user name